garden-io/garden/docs/reference/commands.md

             # you're using them, using conditional expressions.
             disabled:

-            # Set this to true if the module and service configuration supports hot reloading.
-            hotReloadable:

             # The `validate` module action should populate this, if the service's code sources are contained in a
             # separate module from the parent module.
 For example, when the service belongs to a module that contains
             # manifests (e.g. a Helm chart), but the actual code lives in a different module (e.g. a container